mvconsbruch/AlgNT/README.md

 ## Solutions to the exercise sheets
-Warning: These are non-official, there might be errors.
-If you find errors or have questions, feel free to write me :)
+Warning: These are my preperations for the exercise sessions.
+There might be errors, some solutions might even be completely wrong.
+If you think you found an error or have questions regarding these solutions, feel free to write me :)

 * [Sheet 1](Sheet01/Sheet01.pdf) (mostly) results on algebraic integers.
 * [Sheet 2](Sheet02/Sheet02.pdf) Computations with norm and trace, a integral extension of the integers with infinitely many units, all finite free modules over integral domains are submodules of a free module.